ted-scanlan/goal-tracker/README.md

 “Technical learning resources”

 SSL:
-Track your learning - what I’ve learnt and goals for next day GitHub repository
+1. Track your learning - what I’ve learnt and goals for next day
+2. GitHub repository
 Trello
- What to track : projects/ reflections / feedback
+3. What to track : projects/ reflections / feedback
 COPY SLACK MESSAGES - history gets deleted

 Timetable for workshops on slack
 Portfolio spreadsheet look at example

+Tuesday 25th June